-ABC shows (so far): 20/20, 20/20 Saturday, America’s Funniest Home Videos, The Bachelor, Bachelor Live, Black-ish, Blood & Oil, Castle, The Catch, Dancing With The Stars, Dr. Ken, The Family, Fresh Off The Boat, Galavant, The Goldbergs, The Great Christmas Light Fight, The Great Holiday Baking Show, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agent Carter, Marvel’s Agents Of SHIELD, The Middle, Modern Family, The Muppets, My Diet Is Better Than Yours, Nashville, Of Kings And Prophets, Once Upon A Time, Primetime: What Would You Do?, The Real O’Neals, Quantico, Scandal, Shark Tank, and Wicked City.
+ABC shows (so far): 20/20, American Crime, American Housewife, The Bachelor, Big Fan, Black-ish, The Catch, Conviction, Dancing With The Stars, Designated Survivor, Downward Dog, Dr. Ken, Fresh Off The Boat, The Goldbergs, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agents Of SHIELD, Match Game, The Middle, Modern Family, Notorious, Once Upon A Time, People Icons, Quantico, The Real O’Neals, Scandal, Secrets And Lies, Shark Tank, Speechless, Time After Time, The Toy Box, and When We Rise.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.